Continuing to Decode the Secrets of Photography

 Vermeer’s Girl with a Pearl Earring from Rijksmuseum.

 One way to learn how to observe light is to look at classical painters.
 Take Vermeer’s The Girl with the Pearl Earring.
-He used one light source coming through north facing window.
+He used one light source coming through a north facing window.
 Rembrandt is another one.
 Our friend Fletch Murray did a reenactment of Rembrandt as a photograph, as you can see.
 The more of these tools you have at your disposal, the more you can capture the kind of image that you really want.

 A photo from Fletcher Murray recreating Rembrandt lighting.